NilsRo/OctoPrint-SlicerEstimator/README.md

 You can see that Slicer Estimator detected the embedded remaining time if the dot right of the estimation looks like this:

 ![](images/OctoPrint-estimator_dot.png)
+If you did not get a popup if you hover over the dot everything is fine. (have to check if I can add my own color in the future)

 ## Slicers supported